-Hypothyroidism is considered the “Great Masquerader" because many of its symptoms resemble symptoms of numerous other diseases.
+Hypothyroidism is considered the “Great Masquerader" because many of its symptoms resemble symptoms of numerous other Northern Virginia Hypothyroidism Treatment diseases.
 Improper thyroid functions are often misdiagnosed as depression, PMS, poor diet or any number of other conditions.
 Often times, hypothyroidism is treated as depression.
 Conventional medicine relies on medical blood tests for diagnosis and monitoring of the illness.
 Many people suffer because of wide variation in "normal ranges."
 Even after a correct diagnosis, it may be difficult to obtain optimal treatment because many people have autoimmune thyroid damage.

 Causes of Hypothyroidism and Thyroid Disorders

 Hypothyroidism can be caused by a number of reasons including autoimmune disorders such as Hashimoto’s thyroiditis (the most common cause in the US).
 Other causes for low thyroid function include –

 - Radiation to the Neck and Head

 - Iodine Deficiency

 Hypothyroidism can cause a myriad of symptoms, including fatigue, weight gain, dry skin and hair loss.
 Other common symptoms of hypothyroidism and thyroid disorders include muscle aches, joint stiffness, constipation, depression, heavy or irregular menstrual periods, headaches and mental slowness.
 If hypothyroidism is not controlled in a timely manner, a number of health problems can occur, including increased cholesterol levels, which can lead to cardiovascular problems, depression and other mood disorders and lowered mental functions.
 Additionally, long-term hypothyroidism can cause peripheral neuropathy, which is nerve damage that causes pain, tingling and numbness.